List of Totally Spies! characters: Candy Sweet

-Candy is introduced as a coach in the episode "The Black Widows" where her cheerleading squad makes a strong impression in the national competitions.
+Margeret "Candy Sweet" Nussbaum (voiced by Amanda Anka) is introduced as a coach in the episode "The Black Widows" where her cheerleading squad makes a strong impression in the national competitions.
 However, it is later revealed that her team is made up of gynoids who have been programmed with the cheerleading routines stolen from the other teams.
 It is revealed that she was a former student named Margaret Nussbaum who had been rejected by the Honeybees cheerleading team, and has since vowed to have her revenge.

 In "Sis-KaBOOM-Bah!" she brainwashes teenage cheerleaders nationwide (including Clover and Mandy) with a small training DVD so they can break her out of prison.
-Candy is voiced by Amanda Anka.

 Diminutive Smalls

-Tired of being looked down upon, Smalls invented a shrink ray to shrink others down to his liking, but the machine backfired and shrank him instead.
+Tired of being looked down upon, Diminutive Smalls invented a shrink ray to shrink others down to his liking, but the machine backfired and shrank him instead.
 However, he was able to attain incredible strength in the process.
 In the episode "Shrinking", he uses the ray to shrink major tourist attractions.

 In the episode "Attack of the 50 Foot Mandy", he tried to seek revenge by enlarging the spies, only to miss and hit Mandy instead.

 Dr. Gelee

 Gelee is a scientist who appears in "Ice Man Cometh".
 Deciding that mankind was too evil and destructive to the planet, he plans to eliminate everyone by freezing the planet while he and his henchmen hole up in his mountain fortress.
 He chooses Clover to be his ice queen, and forces her to play a game of chess with him, but is foiled by the girls and sent to prison.

 However, in "Ski Trip", he escapes and follows the girls to a ski resort where he tries to kill them off in a series of accidents.
 When he kidnaps Clover, he mistakenly grabs Mandy instead because she wears a red snow outfit that resembles Clover's spy suit.
 Regardless, he uses Mandy as a hostage to capture the girls.
 He is last seen at the side of the mountain where he tries to fire a laser at the girls, only to have it bounce off and cause an avalanche that buries him, but it is unknown if the avalanche killed him or not.